 “One thing that I’ve discovered through having kids is that I have dyslexia – everyone has things that happen and mine was that,” she said.
 “And I feel like a lot of the problems that I have had or even decisions that I’ve made for myself stem from that, because now the children – obviously, it’s all genetic – they have some of those issues.”

-The 51-year-old shares sons Kingston, 14, Zuma, 12, and six-year-old Apollo with ex-husband Gavin Rossdale.
+The 53-year-old shares sons Kingston, 16, Zuma, 14, and eight-year-old Apollo with ex-husband Gavin Rossdale.

 “They have these incredible teachers and schools and they don’t have to have shame about it,” she smiled.
 “They understand that their brain functions in a different way.
 All of our brains do.”